Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 A little duct tape around the triggers, and the rest was sitting around waiting for it to die.
 Periodically (every 10 minutes) I got a quarter inch dowel to make sure it still had the power to cut the whole way through the test.
 After an impressive hour and forty-six minutes, the battery finally gave out, but at the hour and forty mark it still cut through the dowel rod like a hot knife through butter.
 It took just under an hour after that for the battery to be back at a full charge though, so if I needed to I could have done the whole test again in a quicker time than it took to actually perform the test.

 One thing that’s really nice about this hedge trimmer is it extended handle.
-I was able to reach branches that were between eight and nine feet high without any stretching, and holding the trimmer up high wasn’t uncomfortable either as it’s very light. they seem to have really worked out the balance with this trimmer, because even when the battery is attached it’s just plain comfortable to hold.
+I was able to reach branches that were between eight and nine feet high without any stretching, and holding the trimmer up high wasn’t uncomfortable either as it’s very light.
+They seem to have really worked out the balance with this trimmer, because even when the battery is attached it’s just plain comfortable to hold.
 The head of the RYOBI 24v hedge trimmer is really nice as well, as it can lock into any one of three different positions.
-Those positions can enable you to get the very top of a hedge without having to stretch, or the bottom of one without having to crouch down.
+Those positions can enable you to get to the very top of a hedge without having to stretch, or the bottom of one without having to crouch down.

 The RYOBI 24v hedge trimmer does cost a bit more than your average gas trimmer, but if you take in to consideration the amount you’ll spend in gas over the life of the trimmer, the RYOBI doesn’t seem such an expense.
 A point of contention for me though is that you’re not supposed to leave the battery in the charger (according to the manual at least).
 While I might now be the “average” user that has twelve different chargers lying around, but sometimes it’s easier for me to leave a battery in – that way I’ll actually know where it is when I need it.
 With these batteries, you’ll definitely feel the hit if you happen to lose one!
 The fact that one 24v replacement battery costs $40 less than the hedge trimmer itself (which comes with one battery and charger) definitely say something.